CESNET/landsat/README.md

 two services are executed: **downloader** and **http-server**.

 There is not much to change.
 In fact just the port of **http-server**:

 ```docker
 http-server:
     ports:
       - "8080:8080"
 ```

+To run the package just install `docker` and run `docker compose up` command.

 ## Thanks